 - Drivers of any and all vehicles in the parade areas must possess a valid driver’s license, be at least 18 years old, and possess all liability vehicle insurance.

-- Livestock, reptiles, wild and domestic animals shall not be in the parade unless special written approval by the Rotary Parade Committee is obtained.
-If approval is granted, all horses must have someone to clean up, if necessary, along the parade route.
+- Livestock, reptiles, wild and domestic animals shall not be in the parade unless prior written approval by the Rotary Parade Committee is obtained.
+If approval is granted, all handlers of animals are required to make prior arrangements for clean up, if necessary, in the staging area and along the parade route.

-- Use high intensity sound making devices is strongly discouraged.
-Sound of any type must be approved by the Rotary Parade Committee and must be at a compatible sound level.
+- Use of high intensity sound making devices is strongly discouraged.
+Sound of any type must be approved by the Rotary Christmas Parade Committee and meet the Sound Ordinance Requirements set by the County.
 Only Christmas theme music will be allowed.
-Parade officials have the complete authority in this matter and reserve the right to withdraw any unit that does not comply with their instructions to turn down or turn off sound when instructed to do so.
-Failure to comply with the officials’ instructions will result in immediate removal from the parade and jeopardize future participation.
+Music/Sound will be turned off when approaching and passing by any broadcasting/announcers areas (Market House and Arts Council).
+Parade officials will withdraw any unit that does not comply with their instructions to turn down or turn off sound when instructed to do so.
+Failure to comply with the instructions of parade officials will result in immediate removal from the parade and jeopardize future participation.

 - Only vehicles pulling floats or providing transportation for pageant entries will be allowed in the parade.
 Exceptions will be considered for antique vehicles and other organized specialty car groups with prior approval.
 Vehicles that are pulling floats should be incorporated as much as possible into the float and decorated accordingly.